Ibn Shihab al-Zuhri: Views of Zuhri's contemporaries

-Zuhri's attachment to the Umayyad court was negatively perceived by a number of his contemporaries.
-A statement attributed to Malik ibn Anas criticises Zuhri for using his religious knowledge for worldly gain, while Yaḥya ibn Maʻin forbade comparisons of him with al-A’mash as he "served in the administration of the Umayyads".
+According to Israeli writer Michael Lecker, al-Zuhri's attachment to the Umayyad court was said to be negatively perceived by a number of his contemporaries.
+A statement attributed to Malik ibn Anas criticises al-Zuhri for using his religious knowledge for worldly gain, while Yaḥya ibn Maʻin is said to have forbade comparisons of him with al-A’mash as he "served in the administration of the Umayyads".
 Others defended his integrity: Amr ibn Dinar implied Zuhri had no desire to forge traditions for the Umayyads, even in exchange for bribes.
-Similarly, Abd al-Rahman al-Awza'i stated that Zuhri did not seek to appease the authorities.
-In addition, Ma'mar ibn Rashid quotes Zuhri as laughing at the Umayyads' claim that Uthman, a member of the Banu Umayya, signed the Treaty of Hudaybiyyah rather than Ali.
+Similarly, Abd al-Rahman al-Awza'i stated that al-Zuhri did not seek to appease the authorities.
+In addition, Ma'mar ibn Rashid quotes al-Zuhri as laughing at the Umayyads' claim that Uthman, a member of the Banu Umayya, signed the Treaty of Hudaybiyyah rather than Ali.

 Views of modern scholarship

 The exact nature of Zuhri's relationship with the Umayyads has been debated by modern scholars.
 In Goldziher's view, Zuhri was a pious scholar who was nonetheless compelled, if not willing, to forge traditions for them.
 In contrast, Muhammad Mustafa al-Azami and Abd al-Aziz Duri argue for the independence of Zuhri.
 They cite instances where he refused to falsely answer religious questions in a manner that would benefit the Umayyads, and an incident where he threatened to kill a young al-Walid II, who he tutored, for his bad manners.
 Michael Lecker argues against attempts to dissociate him from the Umayyads, but suggests he earned a degree of freedom within the court.